Time of Christ's burial

 From reading in Luke 23:54 "Sabbath was lighting upon," many people have assumed that this means that it was now Saturday.
 However in the Bible there are weekly Sabbaths, and there are also annual Sabbaths which refer to the Holy Days.

 The crucifixion occurred at 3:00 PM Mark 15:25 It was now the third hour, and they crucified Him.
 Jesus died during the night, late on Wednesday (Roman time).
-His burial took place during the night of Wednesday and past midnight until the early hours of Thursday, the burial finishing with the stone being rolled over the entrance of the grave in the early morning hours around 5:45 AM Thursday (Mark 15:46).
-See Did Christ die on a Friday?
+His burial took place during the night of Wednesday and past midnight until the early hours of Thursday, the burial finishing with the stone being rolled over the entrance of the grave in the predawn hours of Thursday.

-More evidence that Christ died LATE THAT EVENING is found in Mark 15:42.
+More evidence that Christ died LATE IN THE EVENING is found in Mark 15.

 Mark 15:42-43